 Several months into the largest mass vaccination campaign in U.S. history, nearly half the country’s residents have yet to get a shot.
 While pollsters and journalists have strained to sort that cohort into subgroups, based loosely on varying degrees of persuadability—anti-vax diehards slotted into one box; patients concerned about deaths linked to the Johnson & Johnson formula slotted into another—a somewhat unexpected obstacle has emerged that deserves attention.
 Though Congress passed legislation mandating that Covid-19 vaccines be free at the point of use for all U.S. residents, around one-third of unvaccinated people cited fear of cost as a significant reason they’ve yet to get the jab.
 Even worse, it’s a barrier for people who seem to genuinely want it: a full 45 percent of those stipulating that they hope to get it “as soon as possible,” compared to only 19 percent of those resolutely opposed.

 The widespread fear of staggeringly high costs has a dramatic impact on practically every facet of the health care system, even after the implementation of the so-called Affordable Care Act.
-Nearly 10 percent of Americans remain uninsured, nearly three-fourths of whom cite cost as the reason why. skipping care due to financial concerns, and two-thirds say they couldn’t afford a bill over $1,000.
+Nearly 10 percent of Americans remain uninsured, nearly three-fourths of whom cite cost as the reason why.
+One in three people report skipping care due to financial concerns, and two-thirds say they couldn’t afford a bill over $1,000.

-The threat of losing health insurance—and presumed subsequent exposure to pricy COBRA premiums or out-of-pocket payments— tethered to a job they’d otherwise leave.
+The threat of losing health insurance—and presumed subsequent exposure to pricy COBRA premiums or out-of-pocket payments—keeps one in every six workers tethered to a job they’d otherwise leave.
 Co-pays and deductibles push patients away from getting vital care and have been linked to delayed treatment for breast cancer.
-Forty-one percent of nonelderly adults struggling with medical bills or debt, and of medical debt-holders default.
+Forty-one percent of nonelderly adults have reported struggling with medical bills or debt, and around half of medical debt-holders default.
 Unpaid medical bills can tank credit reports, funnel patients into collections, or pit them against hospitals in court.
 Medical debt is among the leading drivers of personal bankruptcy and other long-term detriments to a patient’s financial and emotional stability for years after it’s incurred.

 Some such bills—like those that were erroneously issued for Covid-19 vaccines—can perhaps be written down to clerical errors or other such mistakes.
 But even in these instances, patients must shepherd themselves through the labyrinthine customer service processes of their provider, insurer, or both in order to rectify the situation.
 (A point at which many people, caught in the confusing warren of health care administration, will simply surrender their money just to escape, which surely nets the health care industry not insignificant piles of cash in aggregate.)